GuyShane/UnlockClient/README.md

 ...
 ```

+Unlock is also available via npm:

+`npm install unlock-client`

+and bower:

+`bower install unlock-client`

 ### Usage
 This library exports a class, Unlock, to the global space which you interact with to create connections.
 The class is initialized with an options object to specify its behaviour.
 ```html